Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/WiFi/Simple TCP Server.rst

 Next, we use the socket tool in the laptop to be the client and connect to the IP address of the Ameba board shown in the connection information at port 5000.

-(Note: The socket tool we used in this example is "sokit")
+.. note:: The socket tool we used in this example is "sokit".

 |image04|